ABOUT US

-We are a network of practitioners, researchers, artists and activists across Africa interested in health related issues.
+We are a network of practitioners, researchers, artists and activists across Africa interested in health-related issues.

 To develop and strengthen Medical and Health Humanities networks across the continent by providing information on projects, and opportunities for research and collaborative work between and within African countries.

-To build online resource for people interested and working in Africa in areas where issues related to medicine and health meet the social sciences, humanities and the arts.
+To build an online resource for people interested and working in Africa in areas where issues related to medicine and health meet the social sciences, humanities and the arts.

 You can read more about the network in the BMJ Medical Humanities special issue Medical Humanities in Africa (December 2018).